tkannab/Udacity-DAND-T2-P4-Tableau-Story/README.md

 Your goal is to build evidence that you have shared your visualization, received feedback, and responded to that feedback. **You need to submit an initial version of your data visualization and the final version with the corresponding write-up**.

-###Step Seven - Review
+### Step Seven - Review
 Use the [Project Rubric](https://review.udacity.com/#!/rubrics/948/view) to review your project.
-If you are happy with your submission, then you�re ready to submit your project.
+If you are happy with your submission, then you're ready to submit your project.
 If you see room for improvement, keep working to improve your project!

 ## Project Deliverable(s)